 Volunteering is one of the most rewarding free things to do.
 If you and your friends are passionate about a charity or cause, look for volunteering opportunities on VolunteerMatch.
 You may be able to help out at one-off events or commit to volunteering together on a regular basis.

 To save money, choose matinee performances rather than evening movies, or search “dollar movie theater in [your city or area]” to find very cheap tickets.
+If you don’t feel like sitting in a movie theater, try a drive-in movie instead.

 Arcade games are a fun way to pass a few hours.
 Pick an arcade that serves good food and drink and make an evening of it.